V-Gillet/Lemon-technical-test/README.md

 ## Project planning

-I used github projects to plan and to delimite the test in User Stories, then I made a repository with a main, dev and features branches with pull requests to organize my work.
+I used github projects to plan and to delimit the test in User Stories, then I made a repository with a main, dev and features branches with pull requests to organize my work.
 Basicaly, I worked with a small Agile methodology.

 ## UI/UX design